FC Chernihiv

 Football Club Chernihiv (ФК Чернігів), also known as Football Club Chernigiv, is a Ukrainian professional football club based in Chernihiv that currently plays in the Ukrainian First League.

 History

 Founding and establishment

-Today's club was established on 18 June 2003 by Yuriy Synytsyaa, a businessman in the city of Chernihiv.
+Today's club was established on 18 June 2003 by Yuriy Synytsya, a businessman in the city of Chernihiv.
 The original name of the club was "YSB Chernihiv," and it played at the Military Lyceum in Chernihiv.
 In September 2012, the club won the Super Cup of Chernihiv Oblast and the Chernihiv Oblast Football Cup.
 In 2013, the club made its debut in the 2013 Ukrainian Football Amateur League.

 Stadium investment

 There have been significant investments for the club, particularly regarding the team's new stadium Chernihiv Arena.
 In the summer of 2016, the first construction work started and after 11 months, in May 2017, the football field, the building with changing rooms and showers, all communications, roads, parking lots were ready to receive visitors.
 Also the Chernihiv city Mayor Vladyslav Atroshenko, addressing the investor of this project, Yuriy Synytsya, noted that the idea of building this facility at his own expense is worthy of admiration and imitation.